KapilKhanal/almost.Kapil/content/authors/admin/_index.md

 ---

 # Breaking the ice
 Hello, glad you found this blog.
-I write about Data,Code and Mathematics.
+I write about data,code,mathematics and policy/social issues realted data analysis.
 Let's have a conversation.  :coffee: or :beers: on me :hand: !  <br>

 I am an undergrad at Winona State University,Winona.
 A <a href = "https://www.google.com/url?sa=i&source=images&cd=&ved=2ahUKEwie2eCfhtHkAhVwJTQIHeG6DxUQjRx6BAgBEAQ&url=https%3A%2F%2Fwww.flickr.com%2Fphotos%2Fkylekotajarvi%2F6894501926&psig=AOvVaw0QuEJbIhL4UgFjyO3wqzDH&ust=1568575761020272">beautiful place</a> in midwest.

-You can usually find me talking about data visualization,statistics, programming and machine learning.
+You can usually find me talking about data visualization,statistics, programming, machine learning and Data Science for social good.
 Other than that, I play :soccer: , ping-pong, hike and binge watch TV shows.This blog almosts mirror me but *not* completely.